sajidhamdard/learnjavascript/notes/debugging-english.md

 In this example, the function keyword is followed by the name of the function, but there is no opening curly brace { after it.
 This means that the JavaScript interpreter does not know where the function's code block starts.
 This will cause a syntax error and the code will not execute.

+#### Reference errors

-2. Reference errors: These occur when the code is trying to access a variable or function that has not been defined.
+These occur when the code is trying to access a variable or function that has not been defined.
 This can happen when a variable has not been declared, or when a function is called before it has been defined.

 ```
 console.log(x);